aimclub/evoguess-ai/docs/source/user_manual/function.rst

 Function
 ========

-This package is used to evaluate fitness values for decomposition sets.
+This package is used to evaluate fitness values for backdoors.

 Guess-and-determine
 -------------------

-| Реализация оценочной функции из статьи (...) для поиска ослабляющих backdoor sets.
-| Оценка производится на случайной выборке задач, генерация которой управляется в `Sampling <function_modules/solver.module.html>`_ module. Для каждой задачи выбираются случайные значения для переменных входящих в оцениваемый backdoor. Так же генерируются дополнительные правильные значения переменных, если это необходимо (например при работе с криптографическими функциями).

-| Поведение реализуемой функции управляется следующими параметрами:
+| Implementation of the fitness function from (...) to find to find weakening sets of variables (aka backdoors).
+The fitness value is calculated on a random sample of tasks that is generated in `Sampling <core_modules/sampling.module.html>`_ module.
+For each task, random substitutions are selected for variables from the evaluated backdoor.
+If necessary, additional correct values of variables are also generated (for example, when processing cryptographic functions).
+| The behavior of this implementation is controlled by the following parameters:

 * **solver** -- Instance of `Solver <function_modules/solver.module.html>`_ module.
 * **measure** -- Instance of `Measure <function_modules/measure.module.html>`_ module.